Topl1nk/Polyhaven-HDRI-Downloader-Blender-3D-addon/README.md

 ## Credits

-The HDRI Map Downloader addon was developed by [Your Name](https://github.com/yourusername).
+The HDRI Map Downloader addon was developed by [TopL1nk](https://github.com/Topl1nk).
 Special thanks to Poly Haven for providing an extensive library of high-quality HDRI maps.